29-Year-Old Cornerback – Chicago Bears

 There was no outlook written for Tracy Porter in 2016.
 Check out the latest news below for more on his current fantasy value.

 Tracy Porter Contract Information:

-Signed a one-year deal with the Bears in June of 2015.
+Signed a three-year contract with the Bears in March of 2016

 To instantly reveal our fantasy analysis of every player – including Tracy Porter – simply subscribe now.

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.